 Yom HaZikaron is Israel's Memorial Day and Yom HaAtzmaut is Israel's Independence Day.
 On Yom HaZikaron, Israel remembers and honors the soldiers who gave their lives in both the War of Independence and in protecting Israel since.
 Without their service there would be no opportunity to celebrate Yom HaAtzmaut.

 On Yom HaZikaron, Israelis pause to remember.
 Places of entertainment are closed and two-minute sirens are sounded throughout the country.
 People stop their cars and stand in silence.
-In a small nation like Israel, most Israelis have served in the armed forces and sadly, most people know families who have lost loved ones in the protection of their country.
+In a small nation like Israel, most Israelis have served in the armed forces and, sadly, most people know families who have lost loved ones in the service of their country.

 After a day of mourning, the mood of the entire nation turns to celebration.
 Yom HaAtzmaut is marked by parties, barbecues, and outdoor concerts.
 Family and friends gather for parties and visits to the country’s cultural institutions.

 Each year, Yom HaZikaron and Yom HaAtzmaut begin at sundown on back to back days.
 Review our holiday calendar to see when these holidays fall this year.